 What do you need to research and experiment with to aid the development of the clarity you want?

 Action is often a precursor to clarity.
 For example, say you feel at a crossroads or want to create some kind of change in your life, work, or business and are trying to figure out what the next chapter is.
 You have a few ideas and options but are not clear which way to go.
 Get into action with each one.
 Make it feel like it is real already.
 You could find people already doing that thing or have experience of it and shadow them or just talk to them.
 Get into the area you think you want to be in and find a way to experience doing it in some way.
 Taking action will add some reality to your thinking.
-Clarity is often hiding in reality.
+Clarity is often hiding in new experiences.

 Some of the most important moments of clarity I have had happened when I was just being.
 For example, as dawn broke on 1st January 2000, my husband and I were sat at the top of our favourite mountain watching the sunrise on a new millennium.
 In that moment we gained clarity about challenges relating to our corporate careers we had been dealing with for some time.
 That moment of clarity led to creating career changes.

 That was not a one-off incident.
 Back in 2004 we were on holiday in Scotland and got clarity on our desire to change the environment we lived in.
 That moment of clarity ultimately led to our decision to leave England and live in Ireland.
 Similarly, the clarity that we would leave Ireland to build a new life in Canada came while we were camping on the West Coast of Ireland.
-As with the previous examples, we had been thinking and talking about what we wanted the next chapter of life and work to be like for a while.

 Clarity flourishes when you create the right environment, conditions, and circumstances in which it can grow and flourish.
+Proceed accordingly.

 You will receive regular strategies and resources on topics related to